kanatzidis/Wells/README.md

 [Download the latest version as a .deb package here](https://geiger.alabastertechnologies.com/applications/MCuf4OSTJJ/wells).

+Then find it in your start menu or run `wells` from the command line.

-If you want to run the electron app manually:
+#### If you want to run the electron app manually:

 ```
 # If not already installed